 Kevin joined Watsi on April 14th, 2013.
 Four years ago, Kevin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kevin's most recent donation traveled 8,700 miles to support Nakoyai, a 13-year-old student from Tanzania, to fund mobility-restoring corrective surgery.
+Kevin's most recent donation traveled 8,200 miles to support Catherine, a mom of two from Philippines, to fund gallstones surgery so she can live pain free.

 Kevin has funded healthcare for 77 patients in 10 countries.